-Please see our special 50th Anniversary Spring 2013 edition of the Asian Studies Center magazine.
-Click here (PDF)* to download it as a pdf or click on the image to the left to read it in the browser.
+Please see our latest newsletter.
+Click on the image to the left to read it in the browser.

 In recent years, the Center has undergone a major transition as the curriculum, faculty research, exchange programs, and outreach activities have developed to embrace programs in places as diverse as India, Indonesia, Korea, and Nepal.
 Emblematic of this development is the growth of MSU's overseas linkages to dozens of locations throughout Asia today.